fatality1922/Flight_Zones_3D_Visualization/README.md

 This implies some inaccuracy, nevertheless it has minimal impact </br> on the proper presentation of the zones.

+Moreover application has automatic cache-buster mechanism what means there's </br>
+no need to clean your cache memory when new version is released.

 Planned features:
 - add zones to global variable via Redux/Context
 - add user manual and short description